 - 1. Topic: Electricity Production (Persuasive) - a.
 I think that power generation based largely on fossil fuels is bad for Japan. - b.
 There are several reasons why Japan should significantly decrease its use of fossil fuels to generate electricity. - 2.
 Topic: Rural to Urban Migration (Informative) - a.
 What are the differences between living in the city and living in the countryside? - b.
 The number of people moving from the countryside to the cities is causing notable problems in both regions. - 3.
 Topic: Single-Use Plastic (Informative) - a.
 Single-use plastic causes many problems, but there are several solutions currently under consideration. - b.
 The amount of single-use plastics consumed in modern societies is extremely high. - 4.
 Topic: Public Transportation (Persuasive) - a.
-An efficient, widespread and modern public transportation system is essential to a country's development and should be the focus of national infrastructure policies. - b.
+A country's national infrastructure policy should concentrate on the development of an efficient, modern public transportation network. - b.
 Countries ought to have a good public transportation system.